-SNMP Config Lookup: You can look up the actual SNMP configuration for a specific IP.
-To do so enter the IP Address in box and press "Look up".
-The configuration will then be shown in the "Updateing SNMP Community Names" area.
+SNMP Config Lookup: You can look up the actual SNMP configuration for a spectox and press "Look up".
+The configuration will then be shown in the "Updateing

-Updating SNMP Configuration: In the boxes on the left, enter in a specific IP address and community string, or a range community string, and other SNMP parameters.
+Updating SNMP Configuration: In the boxes on the left, enter in a specific IP add community string, and other SNMP parameters.

-OpenNMS will optimize this list, so enter the most generic first (i.e. the largest range) and the specific IP addresses last added that includes a specific IP address, the community name for the specific address will be changed to be that of the
+OpenNMS will optimize this list, so enter the most generic first (i.e. the largest ra added that includes a specific IP address, the community name for the specific s

-For devices that have already been provisioned and that have an event stating that data collection has failed because to changed, it may be necessary to update the SNMP information on the interface page for that device (by selecting the "Uthese changes to take effect.
+For devices that have already been provisioned and that have an event stating th changed, it may be necessary to update the SNMP information on the interface pathese changes to take effect.